Neymar propels Santos into club world final

-TOKYO Brazil striker Neymar scored a sublime opening goal as he inspired Santos to a clinical 3-1 victory over Japan's Kashiwa Reysol in their Club World Cup semi-final in Toyota on Wednesday.
+TOKYO Brazil striker Neymar scored a sublime opening goal as he inspired Santos to an exciting 3-1 victory over Japan's Kashiwa Reysol in a Club World Cup semi-final in Toyota on Wednesday.

-The Libertadores Cup holders are expected to face European champions Barcelona in the final, barring the unthinkable in Barca's semi-final against Qatar's Al Sadd on Thursday.
+The Libertadores Cup holders are expected to face European champions Barcelona in this weekend's final, barring the unthinkable in Barca's semi-final against Qatar's Al Sadd on Thursday.

-"We attacked with real purpose today and took our chances well," Santos coach Muricy Ramalho told reporters after the Brazilians saw off Reysol with three impressive goals.

-"We have good skill throughout the team and finishing ability, which was the difference between the teams tonight.

-"There was no luck about the win and the goals were no surprise to me -- Neymar, Borges and Danilo always score these kind of goals."

-Neymar, coveted by a host of top European clubs, struck fear into Reysol every time he touched the ball and he hit the post after five minutes.

-The 19-year-old pin-up with the blond, mohican haircut put Santos ahead after 19 minutes, curling a fabulous shot into the top corner after deftly switching the ball from right to left.
+Neymar struck fear into Reysol every time he touched the ball.
+The 19-year-old put Santos ahead after 19 minutes, curling a superb, left-foot shot into the top corner from 25 metres.

-Santos, crowned South American champions in June for the third time in almost 50 years after Pele led them to back-to-back titles, looked capable of scoring at will early on.
+He had already hit the post as Santos, crowned South American champions for the third time in June almost 50 years after Pele led them to back-to-back titles, surged forward from the start.

-Neymar's strike partner Borges smashed home a second goal from the edge of the box in the 24th minute as Santos flexed their muscles and the floodgates threatened to burst open.
+Strike partner Borges smashed in a second goal from the edge of the box in the 24th minute as Santos flexed their muscles and the floodgates threatening to burst open.

 Defender Hiroki Sakai threw Reysol a lifeline with a powerful header nine minutes into the second half, until Danilo bent a breathtaking free kick around the wall in the 63rd minute to slam the door on the J-League title holders.